cloudquery/docs/docs/developers/sdk/testing.md

 # Testing

-Testing providers is key factor in ensuring the quality of your provider and developer experience, so future contributors can easily test their changes against.
+Testing providers is key factor in ensuring the quality of your provider and developer experience, so future contributors can easily test their changes.

 CloudQuery SDK provides a utility test function to help you test each resource and verify it's output.